olehj/disklocation/README.md

 Locate your drives and assign them to a graphical tray map to get full overview of installed hard drives in your system.

-Install the plugin from:
+Install the plugin from:<br />
   https://raw.githubusercontent.com/olehj/disklocation/master/disklocation-master.plg

-For bleeding edge development build, NB!
-NOT RECOMMENDED!!!: https://raw.githubusercontent.com/olehj/disklocation/devel/disklocation-devel.plg
+For bleeding edge unstable development build, NB!
+NOT RECOMMENDED!!!:<br />
+  https://raw.githubusercontent.com/olehj/disklocation/devel/disklocation-devel.plg